The Lord Speaks to Samuel

 Ways to Tell the Story:

 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain true to the facts found in the Bible, but help children connect to its meaning by using drama, visual aids, voice inflection or other group participation.

-Click here for visual aids and story-telling methods.
+Click here for visual aids and storytelling methods.

 Click here to download this and other illustrations directly from Free Bible Images.